mediaelement/mediaelement/README.md

 *2.2.0 (in progress)

 * controls now display on iPad, iPhone, and Android.
 Can be turned off using (iPadForceNativeControls:true)
+* fullscreen support for iPad (different from true fullscreen on Safari 5.1)
+* added frameaccurate timecode (via gselva)
 * added contextmenu as a feature. if turned on the default includes: fullscreen toggle, mute toggle, and media download
 * updated WebVTT support (still had some SRT formatting restrictions)
 * dynamic player creation: from `<a href="media.mp4">video</a>` and `<div class="mejs"></div>` specifying type (string or array)